geometrid/plancast-python/README.markdown

 This is a premature Python wrapper for the [Plancast](http://plancast.com) API

+It is not recommended to be used in production, atleast until all the API methods have been written.

 It is not fully complete, but I wanted a quick wrapper to play with some of the Plancast API and not have to worry about re-writing the usual auth and request code.